KirstenTan/Kitchen-Manager/README.md

 ## Description

-Smart Cook is a Kitchen Manager application.
+Smart Cook is a kitchen manager application.
 It is a comprehensive Java application for managing grocery lists, kitchen inventory, and recipes with synchronized functionalities for enhanced user convenience.\

 ## Installation